vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tkg-vsphere-vds-airgap.md

 At this point, all the required networks related to Tanzu functionality are configured in NSX Advanced Load Balancer, except for Tanzu Kubernetes Grid management and workload network which uses DHCP.
 NSX Advanced Load Balancer provides IPAM service for Tanzu Kubernetes Grid cluster VIP network, management VIP network, and workload VIP network.

-Complete the following steps to create an IPAM profile and attach it to the vCenter cloud created earlier.
+Perform the following steps to create an IPAM profile and attach it to the vCenter cloud created earlier:

 1. Log in to NSX Advanced Load Balancer and go to **Templates** > **Profiles** >  **IPAM/DNS Profiles** > **Create** > **IPAM Profile**, provide the following details, and click **Save**.